Interaction-aware Kalman Neural Networks for Trajectory Prediction: Experiments

 \subsection{Result Analysis}

-The performance results of baseline methods and our method on the traffic scene are shown in Figure \ref{effect}.
-We compute the RMSE and NLL for all traffic scenes and plot the average for the prediction time horizon from 1s to 5s.
-Clearly, the naive \textit{CV} produces the highest prediction errors. \textit{V-LSTM, S-LSTM} and \textit{CS-LSTM} perform similarly in terms of both metrics which is mainly because they are all LSTM-based neural networks.
-Additionally, \textit{S-LSTM, CS-LSTM}, and \textit{IaKNN-NoFL} perform better than \textit{V-LSTM}, especially in RMSE, and this is mainly because they take into account the interactive effects for modeling.
-IaKNN outperforms all other baseline methods in terms of both metrics.
-Specifically, we observe that it outperforms the best baseline \textit{CS-LSTM} with about 20\% improvement.
-This may be explained by the fact that the filter layer in our IaKNN model estimates the underlying trajectories from both the interaction-aware trajectories and the dynamic trajectories in a traffic scene and the interaction layer has done a good job in capturing the interactive effects among the surrounding vehicles.
+The performance results of baselines and our method on the traffic scene are shown in Figure \ref{effect}.
+We compute the RMSE and NLL for all traffic scenes and plot the average for the prediction time horizon in 5s.
+The naive \textit{CV} produces the largest prediction errors in all comparison methods. \textit{V-LSTM, S-LSTM} and \textit{CS-LSTM} perform similarly in terms of both metrics which is mainly because they are all LSTM-based neural networks.
+Additionally, \textit{S-LSTM, CS-LSTM}, and \textit{IaKNN-NoFL} perform better than \textit{V-LSTM} and \textit{C-VGMM+VIM}, especially in RMSE, and this is mainly because the formulation establishes on multi-agent system setting, which also takes into account the interactive effects among vehicles in modeling.
+IaKNN outperforms slightly all baselines in terms of both metrics.
+Specifically, we observe that it outperforms the best baseline \textit{CS-LSTM} with about 10\% improvement.
+This may be explained by the fact that the filter layer in our IaKNN model estimates the underlying trajectories from both interaction-aware trajectories $\mathcal{T}$ and dynamic trajectories $\mathcal{S}$ in a traffic scene and the interaction layer has done a good job in capturing the interactive effects among the surrounding vehicles.
 The combination of the deep neural network and probabilistic filter makes our model more applicable for the real-time trajectory prediction in the traffic scene.